 - Reservoir characterization (coupled imaging, drilling for interrogation and monitoring, high-temperature tools and sensors)

 - Reservoir creation (formation access, fracture characterization, zonal isolation, stimulation technologies)

 - Reservoir sustainability (long-term testing, monitoring, and operational feedback)

-- Frontier Observatory for Research In Geothermal Energy: A Roadmap, 2019: The roadmap, funded by GTO and developed by the IDA Science and Technology Policy Institute, provides technical research recommendations to GTO, FORGE’s Science and Technology Analysis Team (STAT), and the broader research community for the 5 years of FORGE’s operation.
+- Frontier Observatory for Research in Geothermal Energy: A Roadmap, 2019: The roadmap, funded by GTO and developed by the Institute for Defense Analyses Science and Technology Policy Institute, provides technical research recommendations to GTO, FORGE’s Science and Technology Analysis Team (STAT), and the broader research community for the five years of FORGE’s operation.
 While the roadmap’s components are focused primarily on FORGE, the roadmap activities also contribute to the knowledge and understanding of how to build future large-scale, economically sustainable EGS systems beyond the FORGE site.

-- FORGE Informational Flyer, 2015: This flyer provides additional details on FORGE, an EGS laboratory where the subsurface scientific community can test and improve new technologies and techniques for creating and sustaining next-generation geothermal systems.
+- FORGE Informational Flyer: This flyer provides additional details on FORGE, an EGS laboratory where the subsurface scientific community can test and improve new technologies and techniques for creating and sustaining next-generation geothermal systems.

 - FORGE Data: All data collected and generated by the FORGE initiative are publicly available.